Today we have some concept art to share from our latest game, Battle Chef Brigade!

 Additionally, there are some other key characters to the world: A dashing host and a panel of judges sure to have some interesting opinions.

-Stay tuned for the launch of our official Battle Chef Brigade webpage in the coming days.
+Stay tuned for the launch of our official Battle Chef Brigade webpage (early next year).
 We are so excited to share this new adventure with you!

 Wow!
 It’s so awesome to have reached 1,000 followers on Facebook.
 Thank you to everyone who has supported us with comments, likes, and shares!